 Our culture and the media often place an overemphasis on thinness and personal appearance, without appropriate regard for genuine health, nutrition, or fitness.
 Therefore, many people, particularly young women, tend to be concerned with weight control and being slim.
 While not everyone who watches his/her weight, exercises regularly, or occasionally overeats necessarily has an eating disorder, eating disorders are potentially quite serious and should never be ignored.
 The behaviors associated with eating disorders can lead to serious health problems and in extreme cases, may even cause death.
 Detection and treatment is often further complicated by the fact that individuals with the disorders often deny the problem and/or attempt to conceal their symptoms.

 Diagnosis and treatment of eating disorders should be undertaken by a mental health professional, in conjunction with a physician and a nutritionist.
-CAPS is staffed by licensed clinical psychologists who understand the difficulties associated with eating disorders and who can help you, or a friend, assess the situation.
+The counseling center is staffed by licensed clinical psychologists who understand the difficulties associated with eating disorders and who can help you, or a friend, assess the situation.
 Confidential assessment and short-term individual counseling are available at no cost to all full-time,degree-seeking UMW students.
-For more information, please call CAPS at 654-1053 between 8AM and 5PM , Monday through Friday.
+For more information, please call the Talley Center for Counseling Services at 540-654-1053 between 8AM and 5PM , Monday through Friday.